-Two German trapeze artists seen throughout Big Top Scooby-Doo!.That's Oliverio on the left and Lena on the right.
+Two German trapeze artists seen throughout Big Top Scooby-Doo!.

-- Crazy Jealous Guy: Oliverio becomes jealous of Fred when Lena flirt with him.
+- Crazy Jealous Guy: Oliverio becomes jealous of Fred when Lena flirts with him.

 The animal trainer who travels with the Brancusi Circus.

 - Flat Character: Other than him appearing in one scene at the beginning before going missing and helping Archambault with his plan what's to this guy?